ehannhq/Everything-You-Ever-Wanted-1.20.1/README.md

 - --
 _Everything and The End_
-- Bow of the Void
 - Trident of the Void
 - Shield of the Void
 - Ender Dragon's Elytra

 - --
 _Everything and The Nether_
-- Bow of the Nether
 - Trident of the Nether
 - Shield of the Nether
 - Molten Elytra